Need More Information Before You Book?

 - Sticky Fly Strips – We don’t like flies either, but these sticky strips are gross and cause damage to the pretty boat interiors

-- Cigarettes and cigars – There’s no smoking on any of boats – no exceptions!
+- Cigarettes/cigars/E-cigarettes – There’s no smoking on any of boats – no exceptions!

 - Tents – We don’t allow camping on the islands when renting our boats, who wants to sleep on the ground anyway?